thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

+As the name suggests, the `incrementLikes()` method accepts a `track` object and increments its `likes` counter.
+It does this by iterating over the elements in the `this.state.tracks` array and looking for the matching `track`.
+Once found, it creates a new entity by copying the properties of the `track` object and then the `{ likes: nextLikes }` object into an empty object.
+This technique creates an **immutable entity** or object whose state cannot be changed after it's created.
+Those it's a bit more work to manage, it has performance implications about knowing which to render.
+You'll study immutable data modeling later.

 In this example, the owner component's state flows to the owned component's props.
 There the props are combined with the presentation logic to render a new user interface.
 Then, the owned component's events change the owner component's state.
 Effectively, this is another form of one-way data binding.

 ```text